mjmayurjadhav/FUTURE_CS_02/README.md

+# FUTURE_CS_02
-# Incident Response Report - Task 2
+- Task 2 :Security Alert Monitoring.  &Incident Response

 ## Overview
 This task involved using Splunk SIEM for monitoring logs and detecting security incidents.
 Sample log files were ingested, and suspicious activities were identified.